Rob12312368/CS766_Project/torch_seg/README.md

 command: !python3 ~/CS766_Project/torch_seg/try_resnet50_imagenet_deeplabv3.py

 4. run the training code
 make sure the dataset is downloaded and the path is correct in the code.
-The file structure should looks like the follwing:
+(Or you can change the dataset path in the code) The file structure should looks like the follwing:
 CS766_Project/torch_seg/gtFine_trainvaltest/gtFine
 CS766_Project/torch_seg/gtFine_trainvaltest/leftImg8bit